marinakharitonova/about-cats/README.md

 ![Images page](./public/images_page.png)

 The **Favorites** page displays a list of images added to favorites.
-When adding/removing images from favorites, the cached data about favorite images is manually updated, and current favorite images are not revalidated.
-This improves the user experience of interacting with the page: when an image is removed from favorites, the preloader does not flash, since there is no request for data.
+When you open the application for the first time, a list of favorite images is requested from the server and stored in the cache.
+When adding/removing images from favorites, the cached data is updated manually, and list of favorite images is not revalidated.
+This improves the user experience of interacting with the page: when an image is removed from favorites, the current content remains visible.
+No preloader flickering as there is no request for data.

 ![Favorites page](./public/favorites_page.png)